digitalrep/really-bare-wordpress-theme/README.md

 ##A Wordpress theme so bare it has no html or css at all

-No Header, No Footer
+No Header, No Footer - Just the loop and the main post functions

 ##Just the bare essentials:

-Front Page
+Front Page PHP

-Index (Blog)
+Index (Blog) PHP

-Comments
+Comments PHP

-Functions
+Functions PHP

-Style
+Style CSS